lukasturcani/stk/docs/source/basic_examples.rst

 In each, the deleter atoms will be the oxygen and hydrogen atom of the ``OH`` group, and the bonder atom will be the carbon atom.

-Now, the second way you might want to modify a carobxylic acid group is to only delete the hydrogen atom of the ``OH`` group during construction, and add a bond to the oxygen atom of the ``OH`` group.
+Now, the second way you might want to modify a carobxylic acid group, is to only delete the hydrogen atom of the ``OH`` group during construction, and add a bond to the oxygen atom of the ``OH`` group.
 This means the hydrogen atom is the deleter atom and